RyanDavison/backstamped-files/README.md

 Type: Array

-An array that can have any number of extensions.
-The extensions will be randomly applied to different files.
+Extensions will be randomly applied to different files.

 ---

 ## Install